wilsonmar/wilsonmar.github.io/_posts/2016-03-19-museums-roadtrip-usa.md

 ### Lewis and Clark Trail Westward Ho

-Historically, there are names for wagon trains traveling through the Northern United States:

-The <a target="_blank" href="https://lewisandclark.org/wiki/index.php?title=Main_Page">Lewis and Clark Trail</a>
-today is a set of hiking trails that commemorates the Lewis and Clark Expedition of 1804 to 1806.
-The "Corps of Discovery" took a 8,000 miles trip to the Pacific, then return with maps and scientific specimens for President Thomas Jefferson:
+The <a target="_blank" href="https://lewisandclark.org/learn/story.php">Lewis and Clark</a> Expedition of 1804 to 1806 is an 8,000-mile trip to the Pacific (Portland, Oregon) returned with maps and scientific specimens for President Thomas Jefferson.

+The <a target="_blank" href="https://lewisandclark.org/wiki/index.php?title=Main_Page">Lewis and Clark Trail</a> today is a set of hiking trails that commemorates

 <a target="_blank" href="https://lewisandclarktrail.com/">
 <img alt="Lewis and Clark Discovery Trail" width="568" height="249" src="https://cloud.githubusercontent.com/assets/300046/14081970/a9188ca6-f4ca-11e5-9c83-aebeb0aff6f6.jpg"></a>

+The "Corps of Discovery" emboldened wagon trains traveling Westward through Northern United States.

 <a name="OregonTrail"></a>